Child Labor and Young Workers

 Uzbek and Turkmen Cotton

 It has been well established that the governments of Uzbekistan and Turkmenistan have long relied on forced child labor and/or forced labor to harvest their country’s cotton.
-We have worked to educate and influence our suppliers and factories on this issue, making it clear that we will not accept any clothing manufactured with fabrics that were made from Uzbek or Turkmen cotton.
+We have worked to educate and influence our suppliers and facilities on this issue, making it clear that we will not accept any clothing manufactured with fabrics that were made from Uzbek or Turkmen cotton.
+We were pleased to read reports from the ILO that acknowledged significant improvements in Uzbekistan’s cotton sector.
+We recognize that further reforms are necessary, but we are pleased to see progress on this critical issue.

 Samie’s Finishing House